an-sdgr/bgp-vis/README.md

-# gobgp in docker
+# bgp-vis

-This is an example repo showing how to use gobgp and docker to stand up BGP configurations.
+This is a project exploring BGP visualization and discovery.

 The environment files `client.env` and `rr.env` are used to create separate configurations for route-reflectors and route-reflector-client routers.

+A peer group is configured to avoid having to configure every peer relationship with `N` routers.

 ## Usage